KFBG Reopens on May 7th│Reconnect With Nature Away From The Hustle And Bustle Of City Life

 Look out for wildlife that blend into the environment.
 During this breeding season, it is not difficult to hear the Streak-breasted Scimitar Babbler’s (Pomatorhinus ruficollis) sharp calls of 'bow-bow-bee' around the forest.
 In the animal display facilities, visitors can learn about our animal ambassadors such as rescued tortoises, the leopard cat sisters, and the native barking deer.

 Along the walking trails winding around the mountain, visitors can enjoy the flourishing native plants such as Loddiges's Dendrobium (Dendrobium loddigesii) and India Galangal (Alpinia calcarata) blooming in this season.
-After a refreshing walk, a stop at the Farm Shop and Museum offers the chance to buy organic produce and learn more about the site’s history.
+After a refreshing walk, a stop at the Farm Shop offers the chance to buy organic produce.
 The Sun Garden Cafe offers wholesome and healthy vegetarian dishes, snacks and drinks.

 ▲ India Galangal (Alpinia calcarata)